Episode 2: Speed Before Alpha

 - believing noisy results because the cost of reproduction is too high

 The repository already had a large model vocabulary by this point, with ORB, mean-reversion, dispersion, and daily forecast families all implemented in some form.
 Once a codebase reaches that stage, the marginal value of one more profile is often lower than the marginal value of being able to compare, rerun, and diagnose the existing ones.
-This week is best understood as the point where the repo started optimizing the laboratory, not just the experiments.
+This week is best understood as the point where the repo started optimizing the laboratory, more than the experiments.

 What Worked